Best RAM for Ryzen 7 9800X3D in 2025: our top picks tested

 PC Guide

 To test its performance, we installed it on the test bench with the Ryzen 9 7950X and the RTX 3090 and ran a couple of games and benchmarking software.
-In Cyberpunk 2077 and F1 23, it got 44 and 48 FPS, respectively, which was in line with the other RAM we tested alongside it.
+In Cyberpunk 2077 and F1 23, it got 44 and 48 FPS, respectively, which were in line with the other RAM we tested alongside it.
 That being said, the memory speed matters at lower resolutions as the CPU needs to keep up with the GPU.

 In Aida64 Extreme, we tested its read and write speed, which came around 78,354 and 79,597, while the Corsair Dominator Titanium 64GB 6400 MT/s managed 77,633 and 85,539 points.
-So, it had better-read speed but was outclassed in the write speeds.
+So, it had better read speed but was outclassed in the write speeds.
 However, the memory bench had the lowest latency of 74.7 ms, while the Corsair Dominator and Vengeance had 79.8 and 78.8 ms, respectively.

 What this means is that you shouldn’t have any latency or performance issues from your system with this memory kit installed, and it should work seamlessly with the 9800X3D.
 Just to ensure that everything falls into place, check the QVL of your motherboard and see if this RAM is listed.